aivarsk/django-taskq/README.rst

 2. Check that all conditions still apply
 3. Perform the action

 *Task priorities:*

 There are no priorities.
 If you need priority or slow background tasks, just add them to another queue.
 Start as many processors for the queues as you want.
 Some of them might be idle but it's under your control unlike trying to come up with a proper algorithm that prioritizes tasks and avoids starvation.

+*Non-concurrent tasks:*

+You have two options:

+- Either synchronize on some database record by taking a lock and enforce it explicitly
+- Or keep a dedicated queue with a single worker and have it implicitly

 *Storing results:*